Russia buries a fallen soldier, but won't confirm where he fell

 SYRIA COMBAT

-The family friend and another person, a neighbour, who knows Zhuravlyov's family, both said they believed he could have been killed in Syria, though they had no evidence for this.
+The family friend and another person, a neighbor, who knows Zhuravlyov's family, both said they believed he could have been killed in Syria, though they had no evidence for this.

 "And where else could he die?" said the friend, who had been in touch with the family since Zhuravlyov's death.